 Protect specialty cut flowers from wind, animal damage and early or late frosts as needed.
 In New England, deer and vole damage may be of special concern.
-Insect and disease control are also essential (See page 12).
+Insect and disease control are also essential (see other article in this issues of the CGNL).
 An integrated pest management (IPM) approach featuring sanitation and early detection works best.
 Weed control is important.
 Weed barriers or mulches (i.e. plastic or paper mulch, or 2" to 4" of straw or wood chips) can be used effectively.

 Production beds are generally 3 to 4 feet wide and 100 to 120 feet long.
 In a pick-your-own situation, use narrower beds (2 1/2 to 3 feet) and limit row length to approximately 25 feet.
-Mowed, sod aisles also work well with pickyour-own traffic.
-Optimal plant spacing within a bed is crop dependent, but, in general, high density plantings produce the highest yields per square foot.
+Mowed, sod aisles also work well with pick-yourown traffic.
+Optimal plant spacing within a bed is crop dependant, but, in general, high density plantings produce the highest yields per square foot.
 High spacings must be balanced with flower quality, optimal access for harvesting and adequate air movement for disease control.